 The foreign currency transactions of each subsidiary of the Group are converted to its functional currency according to the exchange rate on the transaction date.
 At the end of each reporting period, foreign currency monetary items are translated at the closing exchange rate of the day.
 The foreign currency non-monetary items measured at fair value are translated at the exchange rate on the date of fair value applied.
-The foreign currency non-monetary items measured at the exchange rate on the original trading day.
+The foreign currency non-monetary items measured at historical cost are translated at the exchange rate on the original trading day.